MetaCommunity/mci-dnet-xsd/README-de-setf.md

-          expected to modify the systems as distributed, in any manner that would interfere with any functional applications of the specific methodology -- it may seem to amount to an indeterminite uncertainty for applications and application
+          expected to modify the systems as distributed, in any manner that would interfere with any functional applications of the specific methodology -- it may seem to amount to an indeterminate uncertainty for applications and application
           developers, moreover as a sort of _virulent_ methodology establishing no too certain analogy to Java classpath handling, in a contrivance in which _system naming_ becomes